-There is no one-size-fits-all when it comes to law firm marketing.
 One must consider how clients tend to find representation when hiring a lawyer in a given area of law.
-While a homeowner wishing to stay in their home may turn to Google when looking for a bankruptcy lawyer, a real estate developer is less likely to find representation by searching for “real estate lawyer near me.”
+While some that was involved in an auto accident is likely to turn to Google for representation, a real estate developer is very unlikely to look for legal representation by simply searching for “real estate lawyer near me.”

 That said, almost any law firm has channels it can use to market itself online.

 It’s all just a matter of tailoring the law firm’s marketing strategy to the clients it serves and the realities of the market the law firm is competing in.

 The law firm marketing mix can include many different activities, including: